TritonDataCenter/rfd/rfd/0039/README.md

 established in its correct operation, it should be possible:

  - to consider raising the `ALLOC\_FILTER\_VM\_COUNT` value in production
- - to have other components (vm-agent, cn-agent, net-agent, metadata agent, smartlogin etc.) start relying on vminfod on platforms that have it enabled.

-Everything that's currently using its own zoneevent or sysevent watcher to watch for zone changes should eventually be switched to being a vminfod client.
-This will actually also make the sysevents more reliable since eventually vminfod can be the only consumer of these events and other processes will not fill up the queue and cause vminfod to miss events.

 ### Backporting